paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 An emitter keeps a count of the number of times it has been fired.
 It is particularly useful to check if an emitter has fired before a listener has been attacked.

 ### Emitter.Remove
-If you still have a reference to the listener you used you can remove it again. alternatively you can remove from inside the listener with `emitter.StopListening()`;
+If you still have a reference to the listener you used you can remove it again. alternatively you can remove from inside the listener with `emitter.
+StopListening()`;

 ``` c#
 Emitter.Action removeMyself = emitter => {